SophoGurabanidze/E-commerce-app/README.md

 - Place orders
 - Access an admin panel for managing categories, products, and user info

+Authentication is implemented to protect routes like the admin panel, cart, wishlist, settings and orders pages.

 ## 🛠️ Technologies Used

 - **Frontend**: React, TypeScript, Vite